muthu-tm/tic-tac-toe/README.md

 To buuild, compile, & deploy the dapp in the local ethereum environment
 > $ truffle migrate

-Follow the below steps to play with this;
+Note: After this deployment, you will get the transaction details that includes "contract address"; copy that and updated /app/config.js

+> id: '0x6B90a4Cd1467F5BafE3e16D86820ADa42543A5b1'

+It's all set to start the GAME!

-To start this; need to run this in two seperate terminal for each players
+To start this, need to run the below command in two seperate terminals for each players
 > $ node server.js

 You will see list of options like below